 The network is able to determine the location of a user to a sufficient granularity in order to be able to activate or redirect the user to the correct NGSO coverage beam or cell

-The network must be able to determine which data has a preferred network entry location.
+The network must be able to determine which data has a preferred satellite ground station location.

-The network must be able to determine whether each satellite network has access to the preferred network entry location.
+The network must be able to determine whether each satellite network has access to the preferred satellite ground station location.

 2.3.3 Service Flows

-During communication, the network determines that sensitive data will be exchanged that has a preferred network entry location
+During communication, the network or UE determines that data will be exchanged that has a preferred satellite ground station location

 The network shall determine the optimal path to route traffic and send traffic through that path.